sohampati/simpli-earn/RAG/updates.md

 - Tried few runs on Coinbase/Alphabet transcripts and seems to work decently
 - Need to reload if you want to try it on a new video, but this is just a Streamlit problem and should work fine on backend
 - The user would have to start a new conversation anyway
+- NEW: Added CLI file to communicate via command-line - most probably will be using similar file to just have the API routes call these functions.

 ## Feb 27, 2025 (Neil)